-- 1. Are you tackling a sizeable environmental and social problem? (i.e. is there a big 'market' for your idea?) - Who are your customers & beneficiaries? - Will you have many potential customers/beneficiaries?
+Are you tackling a sizeable environmental and social problem? (i.e. is there a big 'market' for your idea?)

+Who are your customers & beneficiaries?
+Will you have many potential customers/beneficiaries?

-2. Does your solution solve the problem?
+Does your solution solve the problem?

-- Does your solution tackle the root cause of an issue?
-Is it scalable? - Is this the best solution relative to competing ideas? - Why is your solution impactful? - Is there a viable business model that can deliver this solution in a financially sustainable way?
+Does your solution tackle the root cause of an issue?
+Is it scalable?

+- Is this the best solution relative to competing ideas? - Why is your solution impactful?
+Is there a viable business model that c

-3. Are you the best team to implement this solution?
+Are you the best team to implement this solution?

-- What unique advantage (if any) do you have over your competitors? - Who's on your team and what do they offer?
+What unique advantage (if any) do you have over your competitors?
+Who's on your team and what do they offer?

-4. What are the proposed terms of the investment?
+What are the proposed terms of the investment?

-- How much money do you need? - What is the social and environmental impact per \$ invested? - What is the potential financial return on this investment?
+How much money do you need?

+What is the social and environmental impact per \$ invested?
+What is the potential financial return on this investment?